7 months: $99.00

 1 year: $179.00

 Barron's is a weekly newspaper publication with two sections.
-The first section a lot of useful content like news, stories, interviews, and analysis.
+The first section has a lot of useful content like news, stories, interviews, and analysis.
 It has articles from a very diverse group of subjects, including: stocks, bonds, the economy, international markets, commodities, and options.
-The most useful content are the articles about stocks.
-That would be the interviews with fund managers and analytical articles on specific companies or industries.
+Stock articles are the most useful content.
+Specifically, interviews with fund managers and analytical articles on particular companies or industries.